aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Progress, Errors & Warnings/Warnings/Execution/Compilation_-_Warning_Round.rst

 This option determines what happens whenever AIMMS expects an integral value, but a fractional one is provided.
 Consider the following example:

   p(i) := p(i + 1.5)

-In that case AIMMS will issue the warning message: "The value 1.5 is too far (0.5) from its rounded value, see also the options warning_round and warning_round_tolerance."
+In that case AIMMS will issue the warning message: "The value 1.5 is too far (0.5) from its rounded value, see also the options warning_round and warning_round_tolerance.".

-The option "Warning_Round" determines what will happen when AIMMS expects an integral value, but a fractional one is provided, depending on the following settings:
+This option determines what will happen when AIMMS expects an integral value, but a fractional one is provided, depending on the following settings:

 .. list-table::